StianSto/CrossCourse-assignment/README.md

 - CSS
 - JS

-was originally made as HTML and CSS only.
+was originally made as HTML and CSS only, but has since gotten a few JS updates to improve the website.

 ## Getting Started

 ### Installing

-This is where you list how to get the project started.
-It typically just includes telling a person to clone the repo and then to install the dependencies e.g.

 1. Clone the repo:

 ```bash